ACanalejo/ACanalejo.github.io/_pages/research.md

 Here you can find detailed information about what I am currently working on.

-<span style="color:#454545"> # Working papers </span>
+# Working papers

-## Canalejo-Molero, Álvaro.
+### Canalejo-Molero, Álvaro.
 Does new party entry increase electoral turnout?
 Quasi-experimental evidence from the 2015 Spanish local elections
 <details>

 <summary>Read more</summary>